 - 2.1 Appropriate Assessment (AA) is required under the European Directive 92/43/EEC on the 'conservation of natural habitats and wild flora and fauna' for plans that may have an impact on European (Natura 2000) Sites.
 These sites include Special Areas of Conservation (SACs) designated for species and habitats and Special Protected Areas (SPAs) designated for birds.
 AA is the assessment of the impacts of implementing a plan or policy on relevant Natura 2000 sites.
 Its purpose is to consider the impacts of a land-use plan against the conservation objectives of the site and to ascertain whether it would adversely affect the integrity of the site. - 2.2 There are no Natura 2000 sites located in Redditch Borough.
 The closest is Bredon Hill, a Special Area of Conservation located in Wychavon District.
 Due to the distance of the SAC from the area covered by the DPD, it was considered unlikely that the implementation of the DPD would have a significant effect on the SAC.
-However, as a precautionary measure, the Appropriate Assessment Screening Matrix (based on European Commission Guidance, 2001) was applied to the DPD and SAC to determine their relationship. - 2.3 Although this Sustainability Appraisal refresh covers a wider area than the Core Strategy DPD in order to incorporate the preferred location for cross boundary growth, it is considered that this does not have any further impact upon the on the Natura 2000 site. - 2.4 The initial assessment concluded that the Core Strategy DPD is not likely to have a significant effect on the SAC; and as such no further assessment would be required.
-Following consideration of new matters which have been assessed as part of this SA refresh, there are no options, policies or objectives which alter the position that there would be no effects.
+However, as a precautionary measure, the Appropriate Assessment Screening Matrix (based on European Commission Guidance, 2001) was applied to the DPD and SAC to determine their relationship. - 2.3 The assessment has concluded that the Core Strategy DPD is not likely to have a significant effect on the SAC; as such no further assessment is required.